 (a) What is nuclear fusion?
 Give one example and write its nuclear reaction.

 (b) What other name is given to nuclear fusion?
 Give reason.

 Nuclear fusion is the process in which two light nuclei combine to form a heavy nucleus releasing a huge amount of energy.

 Example: Hydrogen and hydrogen can fuse to form helium

 + 17.6 MeV

-(b) Nuclear fusion is also called as thermo-nuclear reaction because nuclear fusion takes place at very high temperature
+(b) Nuclear fusion is also called a thermonuclear reaction because nuclear fusion takes place at very high temperature

 Why is a very high temperature required for the process of nuclear fusion?
 State the approximate temperature required.

 To make the fusion possible, a high temperature of approximately 107 K and high pressure is required.
-Due to thermal agitations both nuclei acquire sufficient kinetic energy at such a high temperature so as to overcome the force of repulsion between them when they approach each other and so they get fused.
+Due to thermal agitations, both nuclei acquire sufficient kinetic energy at such a high temperature to overcome the force of repulsion between them when they approach each other and so they get fused.